Mass and distance of AGN black holes from warped accretion disks: GR method and warping of the accretion disk

 here indices $_{e}$ and $_{d}$ denote emission and detection points, $E_\gamma$ is the conserved energy and $L_\gamma$ is the preserved angular momentum of massless particles.
 These quantities are defined as

-where $ g_{\mu\nu}$ is the metric tensor, whereas $\xi^\mu=\delta_t^\mu$ and $\psi^\mu=\delta_{\varphi}^\mu$ are the temporal and rotational Killing vector fields, respectively.
+where $ g_{\mu\nu}$ is the metric tensor, whereas $\xi^\mu=(1,0,0,0)=\delta_t^\mu$ and $\psi^\mu=(0,0,0,1)=\delta_{\varphi}^\mu$ are the temporal and rotational Killing vector fields, respectively.

-With these quantities at hand and by considering circular orbits for the maser clouds in a flat thin disk around the BH, the light bending parameter on either side of the LOS\footnote{Also known in Astronomy as the impact parameter.} can be built as
+We further consider that emitters are in geodesic circular motion around the BH (meaning $U^r=0$ for the maser clouds) on a flat thin disk.
+Additionally, we particularize the light bending parameter\footnote{Also known in Astronomy as the impact parameter.} on either side of the LOS at the midline (where $k^r=0$) as

 where $\tilde{M}=M/r_e$, $r_e\approx D\Theta$ is the orbital radius of a given maser feature located on the midline (at $\varphi=\pm\pi/2$), $D$ stands for the BH distance from Earth, and

 with ($x_i$, $y_i)$ denoting the position of the $i$-th megamaser on the sky and ($x_0$, $y_0)$ is the BH position.